rettigl/pynxtools-igor/docs/index.md

 ### Reference

-Here you can learn which specific readers are currently implemented in `pynxtools-mpes`.
+Here you can learn which options are available for configuring the [igor reader](reference/igor.md)

-- [MPES reader](reference/mpes.md) for data from the [FHI Berlin](https://www.fhi.mpg.de/de)

 </div>
 </div>